For more specific information about what we collect, please see our Collection Development Policy

 - CIS Materials

 Includes a variety of microfiche publications from the Congressional Information Service (now LexisNexis Academic and Library Solutions), including the CIS Microfiche Library of congressional publications from 1970- , House and Senate unpublished hearings, and U.S. Supreme Court oral arguments, records and briefs, and opinions.
-Located on the 2nd floor.
+Located on the ground floor.

 - Federal Materials